chenweiyi/ai-assistant/README.md

 ## Environment Variables

-In the `/packages/backend` directory, copy an `.env.example` file and rename it to `.env`, then modify its fields:
+In root directory, copy an `.env.example` file and rename it to `.env`, then modify its fields:

 ```
 # OpenAI API Key - https://platform.openai.com/account/api-keys